cod182/Milestone-Project-2/README.md

 - Bug: When the screen size switched to medium, the geolocation button would be behind the map container when a search happened.
     - Solution: Added a media query to move the button when the screen size went below 992px
+- Bug: Website address going off page due to long address.
+    - Solution: added word-wrap:breakwork to class of website address
+- Bug: Marker text was white, causing it to be invisible
+    - Solution: Added class to marker box, use specificity to set p tags and a tags to black
+- Bug: Contact reason box extended out of the modal
+    - Solution: Changed width to 100% to match other.
+Also matched height to other input boxes
+- Bug: Weather in result hiding before it should
+    - Solution: Media query adjust from max-width:768px to 767px
+- Bug: class not taking effect on the element
+    - Solution: element was set as a div instead of a p tag.
+Changed to P and functionality returned

 ## Deployment